Web3-Pi/web3-reverse-proxy-docs/docs/installation.md

-The Web3Pi Proxy is independent sofware to Web3Pi nodes and othere Ethereum nodes.
+The Web3 Proxy is independent sofware to Web3 Pi nodes and othere Ethereum nodes.
 It can be installed on any machine that can directly or via tunnels connect to your Ethereum nodes.
 There is no restriction if hardware parameters are sufficent - and this is satisfied in most cases since the proxy is lightweight.
-For instance it can be installed on PC, a dedicated RaspberryPi, or collocated with one of Ethereum nodes.
+For instance it can be installed on PC, a dedicated Raspberry Pi, or collocated with one of Ethereum nodes.

 The instruction is provided for Linux.
 Windows instalation needs further examination.